 Additional talking points to share with your loved one

 - Hearing loss can lead to loneliness, frustration and mental fatigue

 - Adults with hearing loss are more likely to develop Alzheimer's disease and dementia

 - Hearing loss can affect physical balance

 - People who use hearing aids report less anger, frustration, paranoia, and anxiety

 - Treatment of hearing loss improves the relationship at home and with family

 - Most people who use hearing aids have improved social lives

-- Nine out of 10 people start to hear better, feel better and report better health overall when using hearing aids*
+- According to the National Council on Aging (NCOA), people who start using hearing aids hear better, feel better and report better health overall

 - Modern hearing aids are comfortable, small and discreet and can even be controlled remotely